Weak existence for SDEs with singular drifts and fractional Brownian or Levy noise beyond the subcritical regime: Main results

 \section{Main results}

 We begin by introducing the necessary notation and recalling the standard definitions.
 Let $d\in\N$, $T>0$.
+Denote by $\C([0,T],\R^d)$ be the space of continuous functions $[0,T]\to\R^d$ equipped with the usual supremum norm.
 Let $(\Omega, \F, \P)$ be a probability space and let $\FF = (\F_{t})_{t\in[0,T]}$ be a filtration.
-It is well-known, that if $W^{H}$ is a $d$-dimensional fractional Brownian motion on this space, then there exists a $d$-dimensional Brownian motion $B$ such that the following representation holds:
+It is well-known that if $W^{H}$ is a $d$-dimensional fractional Brownian motion on this space, then there exists a $d$-dimensional Brownian motion $B$ such that the following representation holds:

 where for $H>1/2$ the kernel $K_H$ is given by

 and for $H\le1/2$